View Current

 Application

-(14) Accessing this leave is a confidential agreement between the employee and the Director People and Culture and can be arranged via email direct to the Director’s confidential inbox, a telephone call or in person.
+(14) Accessing this leave is a confidential agreement between the employee and the Director People and Culture.
+It can be arranged by emailing the Director's confidential inbox or by telephone call.
+Employees may also submit a HR Domestic Violence Leave form through OneEducation which will only be seen and received by the Director People and Culture.

 (15) The Director People and Culture may ask for evidence relevant to the employee’s individual circumstances such as: